Brooklyn-Based Medical Alert Company Scammed $3.5 Million from Seniors, Says FTC

 A federal court is compelling the marketer of medical alert devices to pay $3.4 million for using threats and misinformation to scam senior citizens into paying for services they didn't have or want.

-At the Federal Trade Commission's (FTC) request, a U.S. district court has prohibited Jason Abraham, a repeat offender, and his company, Brooklyn-based Instant Response Systems (IRS) from calling elderly consumers and bullying and tricking them into paying for unordered medical alert devices.
+By request of the Federal Trade Commission (FTC), a U.S. district court has prohibited Jason Abraham, a repeat offender, and his company, Brooklyn-based Instant Response Systems (IRS) from calling elderly consumers and bullying and tricking them into paying for unordered medical alert devices.

 The court also imposed a $3.4 million judgment against the defendants for their misconduct, which may be used to provide refunds to defrauded consumers.